project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 log.success("Libc base: " + hex(libc.address))
 ```

-that’s great!
+That’s great!
 Let’s move on the next stage: Leak heap address!

 ### Stage 2: Leak heap address

 To leak heap address, we just simply create 1 small chunk then free it.
 Remember what I have explained?
 The forward pointer has to XOR first, then it will be written to chunk.
-So just free() 1 small chunk and we can get the address of forward pointer, then recover the base address of heap:
+So just `free()` 1 small chunk and we can get the address of forward pointer, then recover the base address of heap:

 ```
 fw_pointer = u64(show(0).ljust(8, b'\x00'))